 Shelter for horses in fields is available in different sizes and shapes.
 Some structures are basic while others are highly grand.

-However, if you are looking for a functional and cost-efficient shelter for horses on field, then first understand what horses prefer.
+However, if you are looking for a functional and cost-efficient shelter for horses on the field, then first understand what horses prefer.

 How horses use their shelter?

-A lot of horses will not like to get wet and thus they use shelter.
+A lot of horses will not like to get wet and thus they use the shelter.
 Wild horses fear small spaces and thus no matter how bad the weather is, even there is a hailstorm, and they will prefer to stand outside the shelter.

 Horses only use the shelter during summers.
 Maybe, because they can easily see the corners of their shelter and are not literally scared of any monster lurking around or maybe because they don’t like the sun and thus want to be away from it in the shelter.